LABSS Technical and Procedural Information Papers

 Local Authority Guidance

-Follow the Postcode search to find your local authority and access their local guidance
+Follow this Scottish Government link https://beta.gov.scot/publications/building-standards-contact-information/ to find your local authority and access their local guidance